Accessibility statement

 - Some pages and attachments may not be written in clear, plain English.

-- Some pages have empty heading elements.
+- Some pages and PDFS have empty heading or title elements.

 - On some forms, session timeouts can cause data to be lost where the page button has not been activated within a certain timeframe.